 Szu-Han Ho’s work in performance, sound, and installation explores the relationship between bodies and sites of memory.
-She often works collaboratively, through collective action, structured improvisation, and group composition.
+They often work collaboratively, through collective action, structured improvisation, and group composition.
 Szu-Han's work has been exhibited at Tokyo Wonder Site, SOMA (Mexico City), VSF (Los Angeles), Southern Exposure (San Francisco), Tulsa Artist Fellowship Flaship, Contemporary Jewish Museum (San Francisco), and Revolutions International Theatre Festival.
 Szu-Han has been a recipient of the Art for Justice Fund Grant (2020) and Art Matters Grant (2019).

 Szu-Han lives and works in Tiwa Territory (Albuquerque, NM) and is a founding member of the fronteristxs collective.
-She is currently an associate professor in Art & Ecology in the Department of Art at the University of New Mexico.
+Szu-Han is currently an associate professor in Art & Ecology in the Department of Art at the University of New Mexico.